For Faculty & Staff

 To learn more see our Call for Proposals.

-Classes that integrate design or making in some way into their curriculum or could benefit from our flexible design thinking classroom (moveable and adjustable height tables, white boards, sticky notes, markers, and access to many lo-fi-making supplies).
-Please complete this Google Form and email firstname.lastname@example.org to inquire about reserving CA101 for your class.
+Classes that integrate design or making in some way into their curriculum or could benefit from our flexible design thinking classroom (moveable and adjustable height tables, whiteboards, sticky notes, markers, and access to many lo-fi-making supplies).
+Please complete this Google Form and email firstname.lastname@example.org to alert us of your request for the use of CA101.
 The room functions best at a max of 16 students but can squeeze 20 (not that comfortably).

-An introduction to the lasercutter, vinyl cutter, 3D printer, or safety training can help show students the possibilities for making available to them at DTI.
+An introduction to the lasercutter, vinyl cutter, 3D printer, or safety training can help show students the possibilities for making things available to them at DTI.
 The introduction will include ways that students can work individually to use the equipment.
 Schedule a tour of the space by filling out this Google Form and emailing firstname.lastname@example.org to alert us of your request.

 Please visit our Studio & Hours page for more information on our space use policies.

 Learn how faculty have engaged with the Design Thinking Initiative and integrated design into their curriculum over the years.